geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 So, yeah, I think we can get started.
 There's still, yeah, I'll get to this next part.

 ##### **Chenyu** [[00:01:09](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=69)]
 Great.
-Anything to say about Tinybox?
+Anything to say about TinyBox?

 ##### **Geohot** [[00:01:13](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=73)]
 They're moving.
 Yeah, you're right.
 We only sold one last week.
 We only shipped one last week.
 We shipped three the week before.